-> The MAK Permanent Collection Orient will be closed for reconstruction work from 4 November 2013 and will reopen in April 2014.
+> The MAK Permanent Collection Orient has been closed for reconstruction and will reopen in April 2014.

-> The MAK Permanent Collection Romanesque Gothic Renaissance will be closed permanently as of 18 November 2013.
+> The MAK Permanent Collection Romanesque Gothic Renaissance has been closed permanently.
 From February 2014 the MAK Permanent Collection Asia will be on view in this gallery.

 Barrier Free AccessibilityLift at the entrance at Weiskirchnerstraße 3, wheelchair accessible bathrooms available.